-The band’s third album will be out in October 2018.
+The band’s third album was initially said to be out in October 2018.
 Not only that, but it will be followed seven months later by another album, due for release in May 2019.

 What is The 1975’s new album going to be called?

 The title is now ‘A Brief Inquiry Into Online Relationships’.
 The title of the second new record is, according to Healy, ‘Notes On A Conditional Form’, which is set to be released in May next year.

 We thought the third album was going to be called ‘Music For Cars’.
 Healy even thought that himself for a while. “‘Music For Cars’ was an EP named for our love for Brian Eno,” he told us last year.
 “We’re using it as the album title now because of how meta and self-referential everything has become in the world of The 1975, and ‘Music For Cars’ was always my favourite title of everything we’d ever done, so it kinda made sense to wrap it up that way.”

 Are The 1975 going on tour?

 Yep!
 Here’s the initial tour dates for their UK tour.

 JAN 9TH Belfast SSE Arena